Kel-Kan/insurance-analytics-portfolio/README.md

 ### Week 4
 - Project 2
   - Risk tier is the dominant pricing driver — a Very High risk customer pays 5x more than Low risk regardless of region
   - Age nearly triples premiums for healthy non-smokers but adds only 24% for obese smokers — behavioral factors overshadow demographic ones at high risk levels
   - Recommendation: insurers should weight smoking status and BMI heavily in underwriting models; age alone is insufficient as a pricing signal for high-risk segments
+  - Regression model: smoking status adds $23,258 to predicted charges on average — nearly 4x stronger than risk tier.
+Behavioral factors dominate demographic and geographic ones in insurance pricing.